virendrasinghrp/r-libraries-in-c/README.md

 1) Develop  R libraries in C
 2) Visualization of data points
 3) Comparative study of space time complexity on different platforms

+--> How to Build .so file from .c file using gcc on Linux ( Ubuntu ) Terminal

+gcc -shared -o sortingLibrary.so -fPIC sortingLibrary.c